Mr. Rogers' IB Design Technology Objectives

 IB Standard: environmental impact assessment matrix.

-Specifications: Locate a parking lot in Greenville (the Bi Low lot on Pelham Road near 85) using Google Earth.
+Specifications: Locate a parking lot in Greenville (the Bi Lo lot on Pelham Road near 85) using Google Earth.
 Measure the dimensions of the lot and calculate the lot's area and runoff in gallons for 1" of rain.

 Deliverable: An Excel file showing the area of the parking lot and the runoff amount along with all of the required calculations.
 Include an environmental impact assessment matrix for the parking lot in the Excel spreadsheet Place the Excel file in the IB Design Technology folder of your student drive.